In religion as in politics it so happens that we have less charity for those who believe half our creed, than for those who deny the whole of it.

 Meaning

-In the quote “In religion as in politics it so happens that we have less charity for those who believe half our creed, than for those who deny the whole of it.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+“In religion as in politics it so happens that we have less charity for those who believe half our creed, than for those who deny the whole of it.” presents a viewpoint centered on life.
+It implies that life unfolds in unexpected ways and encourages us to remember that the present moment deserves attention.

 Theme